davatorium/rofi/doc/rofi.1.markdown

 There are currently three methods of setting configuration options (evaluated in order below):

- * System configuration file  (for example `/etc/rofi.rasi` or old format `/etc/rofi.conf`).
+ * System configuration file  (for example `/etc/rofi.rasi`).
-   It first checks XDG_CONFIG_DIRS  and then SYSCONFDIR (that is passed at compile time).
+   It first checks XDG\_CONFIG\_DIRS  and then SYSCONFDIR (that is passed at compile time).
    It loads the first config file it finds, it does not merge multiple system configuration files.
  * Rasi theme file: The new *theme* format can be used to set configuration values.
- * Configuration File: This uses the same format as the Xresources file.
-   By default it looks in `XDG_CONFIG_HOME`/rofi/config, but can be overridden on commandline.
-   By default `XDG_CONFIG_HOME` defaults to `$HOME/.config`.
-(See `rofi -h` for current location).
-   This is the recommended way of configuring **rofi**.
  * Command-line options: Arguments passed to **rofi**.

 **TIP**: To get a template config file run: `rofi -dump-config > config.rasi`

-To get a list of available options formatted as Xresources entries, run:
+To get a list of available options formatted in reasi format, run:

     rofi -dump-config